rishabh01solanki/Happiness/README.md

 # Happiness
-This is a repo for discussing things that makes life more wonderful.
+This is a place for me to just come and write.
+From anything to anything.